Not-A-Robot-Really/Extemplary/README.md

 - **Vocal Delivery Analysis** — Volume, emphasis, tone/pitch variety, pauses, pace (WPM), filler words, and stutters/repetitions, measured directly from your recording.

-- **Annotated transcript** — An automated transcript with color coded personalized comments (🟥: big mistake, 🟦: comment, 🟩: brilliant move, 🟨: minor error) and auto marked paragraph labels (Intro / Body 1–3 / Conclusion).
+- **Annotated transcript** — An automated transcript with color coded, personalized comments (🟥: big mistake, 🟦: comment, 🟩: brilliant move, 🟨: minor error) and auto marked paragraph labels (Intro / Body 1–3 / Conclusion).

 - **Watch & Read Along** — An embedded video player synced word-for-word with the transcript.
 Click any word (or any judge's note) to jump the video to that **exact** moment; the current word highlights live as it plays.

 - **Citation checker** — Before you use a stat or quote in-round, paste the claim, the date it happened, and the source it's attributed to, and Gemini searches the web live to verify it.
 Marks the claim **TRUE**, **FALSE**, or **UNVERIFIED**, with a 2-3 sentence explanation and a link to the real source it found.
 Not sure of the exact date?
 Swap any unknown digit for `?` (e.g. `06/??/2025`) and it'll treat that as an approximate range instead of a literal date.
+You can also use the citation checker to check the citations from other people's speech.

 - **Example ballot** — A fully worked sample round (real speech, real ballot) so first-time users can see what a finished round looks like before recording their own, including the same synced playback experience.